suffolklibraries/sljekyll/_recurrents/gainsborough-citizens-advice.md

 ---
 recurrent-title: "Citizens Advice Bureau"
-recurrent-description: "Drop in for an assessment of the help we can offer you."
+recurrent-description: "Drop in for an assessment of the help we can offer you.
+No session 28 February due to poor weather conditions."
 recurrent-day: Wednesday
 recurrent-times: 0930-1230
 recurrent-location: gainsborough-community-library